andrewgreen76/flygreen/README.md

 TOPICS AND METHODS EXPLORED TO AN EXTENT OVER THE PAST 24-48 HOURS:

 - C programming - revisiting :
-  - abstracted string buffer initialization and release within a modular environment
   - direct memory access with bitwise operations and bit-masking
   - getline() multiple-mem-check and malloc()/free() depedence -vs.- scanf() single-check and malloc()/free() independence ;
   - passing by pointer instead of passing by reference